Gilberto Pichetto Fratin

-Gilberto Pichetto Fratin (born in Veglio on 4 January 1954) is an Italian politician who is the Minister of the Environment and Energy Security of the Meloni government since 22 October 2022.
+Gilberto Pichetto Fratin (born 4 January 1954) is an Italian politician who is the Minister of the Environment and Energy Security of the Meloni government since 22 October 2022.

 He is the lawmaker from 12 October 2022, and long-time exponent of Forza Italia, where he held the position of regional coordinator in Piedmont from 4 January 2014, to 18 October 2018.
 He was a long-term regional councilor in Piedmont (1995–2008; 2014–2018), vice president of the Piedmont Region from 3 April 2013, to 9 June 2014, and senator of the Republic in the XVI and XVIII legislatures.

 Biography

 Born on 4 January 1954, in Veglio, a small village in the province of Biella, he attended the University of Turin, where he graduated in economics in 1978.
 He subsequently began the activity of tax advisor with a studio in Biella, enrolling in the Register of Financial Auditors, and for a few years he taught accounting, banking and commercial techniques and economic subjects in the higher technical institutes of Biella.